encode42/MatrixChecks/README.md

 ### Cloud Usage
 #### Method 1
-1. Download [config.yml](https://raw.githubusercontent.com/Encode42/MatrixConfig/master/config.yml) and replace your original `config.yml` with the downloaded file.
+1. Download [config.yml](https://raw.githubusercontent.com/Encode42/MatrixConfig/main/config.yml) and replace your original `config.yml` with the downloaded file.
 2. Change `cloud_config.enable: false` to `cloud_config.enable: true`.
 3. Restart your server!
 It will now update the file every reboot.

 #### Method 2
 1. Open `config.yml` in your Matrix plugin folder. (`/plugins/Matrix/config.yml`)
 2. Set `cloud_config.enable: false` to `cloud_config.enable: true`.
-3. Change the line "`your configuration file link`" (cloud_config.links) to "`https://raw.githubusercontent.com/Encode42/MatrixConfig/master/cloud/checks.yml`" or any other checks file depending on what you want.
+3. Change the line "`your configuration file link`" (cloud_config.links) to "`https://raw.githubusercontent.com/Encode42/MatrixConfig/main/cloud/checks.yml`" or any other checks file depending on what you want.
-<sub>For specific Matrix versions, replace `master` with the Matrix version number.
+<sub>For specific Matrix versions, replace `main` with the Matrix version number.</sub>

 ## FAQ
 This config may not work perfectly with your server.